saltstack/salt-install-guide/docs/topics/_includes/install-overview.rst

   * - 2
     - Install Salt's dependencies.

-      NOTE: You do not need to install Salt dependencies if you are using the Tiamat packages of Salt.
+      **NOTE:** You do not need to install Salt dependencies if you are using the Tiamat packages of Salt.
     -  * :ref:`install-salt-dependencies`
        * :ref:`upgrade-to-tiamat`

   * - 3
     - Install the ``salt-master`` service on the node that will manage your other nodes, meaning it will send commands to other nodes.

+      For Linux-based operating systems, the recommended installation method is to use the bootstrap script, but you can also manually install Salt using the instructions for each operating system.

+      For Windows or macOS operating systems, you need to download and run the installer file for that system.
+    - **For Linux-based systems:**
+       * :ref:`install-bootstrap`

+      **For macOS or Windows:**
+       * :ref:`install-macos`
+       * :ref:`install-windows`

+      **See also:**
-    -  * :ref:`install-by-operating-system-index`
+       * :ref:`install-by-operating-system-index`
-       * :ref:`install-by-method-index`

   * - 4
     - Install the ``salt-minion`` service on the nodes that you want to manage, meaning it will receive commands from the Salt master.
+    - **For Linux-based systems:**
+       * :ref:`install-bootstrap`

+      **For macOS or Windows:**
+       * :ref:`install-macos`
+       * :ref:`install-windows`

+      **See also:**
-    - * :ref:`install-by-operating-system-index`
+       * :ref:`install-by-operating-system-index`
-      * :ref:`install-by-method-index`

   * - 5
-    - Configure the Salt master and minions.
+    - Configure the Salt minions to add the IP address of the Salt master they will connect to.
+You can add additional configurations to the master and minions as needed.
     - :ref:`configure-master-minion`

   * - 6